georgiedekker/open-ptc-agent/README.md

 1. LLMs are exceptionally good at writing code!
 They excel at understanding context, reasoning about data flows, and generating precise logic.
 PTC lets them do what they do best - write code that orchestrates entire workflows rather than reasoning through one tool call at a time.

 2. Traditional tool calling returns full results to the model's context window.
-Analyzing expenses for 20 employees means 2,000+ line items polluting context - over 110,000 tokens just to produce a summary.
+Suppose fetching 1 year of daily stock prices for 10 tickers.
+This means 2,500+ OHLCV data points polluting context - tens of thousands of tokens just to compute a portfolio summary.
 With PTC, code runs in a sandbox, processes data locally, and only the final output returns to the model.
 Result: 85-98% token reduction.

 3. PTC particularly shines when working with large volumes of structured data, time series data (like financial market data), and scenarios requiring further data processing - filtering, aggregating, transforming, or visualizing results before returning them to the model.